Enigma-25/RPG/README.md

 Here is an example english.lang (with comments!):
 \```
-// Dialogue is linked with a tile ID through having equal ID (tile with ID 1 has dialogue with ID 1, etc.)
+// Dialogue is linked with an ID
-// Dialogue can also invoke actions through the use of |action_id|, which will trigger the action with that ID
+// Dialogue can also invoke actions through the use of `|action(arguments)|`

-:This is Chair 1.
-It hates Chair 4. // Engine presumes ID of 1 :This is Chair 4.
-Exiled and despised for its crimes. // Subsequently, this has ID 2 :This is Chair 2.
+1:This is Chair 1.
+It hates Chair 4.
+2:This is Chair 4.
+Exiled and despised for its crimes.
+3:This is Chair 2.
 It's Chair 1's best friend.
-It also -- hates Chair 4. // And this, 3 :This is Chair 3.
+It also -- hates Chair 4.
+4:This is Chair 3.
 It wants to be friends with Chair -- 1 and 2.
-:I don't even know who this is.
+5:I don't even know who this is.
+6:The fridge is empty.
+Maybe you'll buy groceries... -- later.
+7:The counter is all nasty.
+What even is that substance? -- You really are irresponsible.
+8:You tap on the screen.
+Nothing happens.
+What did you -- expect?
+9:There's a key underneath.
+You pick it up. -- [You found the KEY]|ADD_ITEM(KEY)|

 // Multiple dialogues with the same ID will be linked together and shown in order :The fridge is empty.
 Maybe you'll buy groceries... -- later.